Shelley Winters: 1947–1954: Breakthrough and acclaim

-Winters first achieved stardom with her breakout performance as the victim of insane actor Ronald Colman in George Cukor's A Double Life (1947).
+Winters first achieved stardom with her breakout performance as the victim of insane actor Tony John played by Ronald Colman in George Cukor's A Double Life (1947).
 It was distributed by Universal, which signed Winters to a long-term contract.
 She had a supporting role in Larceny (1948) then 20th Century Fox borrowed her for Cry of the City (1948).
 Winters was second-billed in Johnny Stool Pigeon (1949) with Howard Duff, and Take One False Step (1949) with William Powell.
 Paramount borrowed her to play Myrtle in The Great Gatsby (1949) with Alan Ladd.
 Back at Universal she was in Winchester 73 (1950), opposite James Stewart, a huge hit.
 Universal gave Winters top billing in South Sea Sinner (1950).
 She co-starred with Joel McCrea in Frenchie (1950).